The Neighbors: Income

 both aspects of income and poverty for this neighborhood.

-The neighbors in the W Flamingo Rd / Lindell Rd neighborhood in Las Vegas are middle-income, making it a moderate income neighborhood.
+The neighbors in the W Flamingo Rd / Lindell Rd neighborhood in Las Vegas are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has